Skip to main content

 You Deserve More

-" Am I..."
-In love?
-Pratap was staring at the sleeping figure on his bed as he again looked back at the rain.
-Then he looked back frowning as she shivered.
-He closed the windows of the room, to make it cosy then sat on his side of the bed.
-A lamp flickered on her side like always and he stared at her sleeping figure as he put his blanket over her as well.
+" Am I...In love?"
+Pratap was staring at the sleeping figure on the bed as he stared back at the rain.
+Then he frowned as he noticed that she shivered.
+He closed the windows of the room to make it cosy, then sat on his side of the bed.
+A lamp flickered on her side like always, and he stared at her sleeping figure as he put his blanket over her as well.
 She shifted a little in her sleep to make herself cosy again.
-Her payals and bangles made a rhythmic sound breaking the silence of the room.
+Her payals and bangles made a rhythmic sound, breaking the silence of the room.
 Her hand was out of her blanket and on the pillow in between.
 He tried to slowly put it in the blanket when he realised how cold it was.
-He placed her cold hand on his warm one and rubbed it with the other.
+He placed her cold hand between his warm ones and rubbed it gently.
 He lay down and continued to do that slowly and carefully, not waking her up.
-He stared at her face, it seemed a little sad, but he couldn't say why.
-Maybe it was the fact that she missed home, playing with those children, or maybe that couple in the rain.... her hand sandwiched between him he had no idea when he fell asleep.
+He stared at her face, which seemed a little sad, but he couldn't say why.
+Maybe it was the fact that she missed home, playing with those children, or maybe that couple in the rain.... her hand between his, he had no idea when he fell asleep.

 " Woh..."
-He looked away " ...
+He looked away," ...
 You were cold, I mean, your hand...."

 " I ...
 I should... umm... get ready for the puja and feed Sarang."
 She was about to get up as he stared at her.

-" Woh... " He pointed to her cheeks, just below the eyes.
+" Ajabdeh."
+She stared back at him. " Woh... " He pointed to her cheeks, just below the eyes.

 " Mahra re Girdhaar Gopal, Dusra na Koya,